You’re seeing this version because you disallowed cookies. Update your privacy settings.

 3. Can I build muscle on a ketogenic diet?

-Yes, but it may not work as well as on a moderate carb diet (52Trusted Source53Trusted Source).
+Yes, but it may not work as well as on a moderate carb diet (52Trusted Source, 53Trusted Source).
+For more details about low carb or keto diets and exercise performance, read this article.

 4. How much protein can I eat?